banderson6979/sample_app/README.md

 # Ruby on Rails Sample application

-This is a boilerplate sample application
+This is a boilerplate Ruby on Rails application that could be used as a foundation for any project.

 ## License